lucianli123/is310-culture-as-data-2024/_materials/introducing_humanities_computing/01-course-tools.md

 As part of our course, we will be using GitHub's new AI coding tool called Co-Pilot.
 Co-Pilot is a tool that uses machine learning to suggest code as you write.
 It is a bit like the auto-complete feature in Google Docs, but instead of just suggesting words, it suggests entire lines of code.
 You can read more about it here [https://copilot.github.com/](https://copilot.github.com/).

 As a student on GitHub, you should be able to get free access to Co-Pilot.
-You can read more about how to get access here [https://docs.github.com/en/github/copilot/getting-started-with-github-copilot](https://docs.github.com/en/github/copilot/getting-started-with-github-copilot).
+You can read more about how to get access here [https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-copilot-subscription/getting-free-access-to-copilot-as-a-student-teacher-or-maintainer](https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-copilot-subscription/getting-free-access-to-copilot-as-a-student-teacher-or-maintainer).

+Please wait until your GitHub student account has been successfully approved.

 If for whatever reason you cannot get access, please let the instructor know and we can try and find a solution.
 Other tools that may be of use include ChatGPT (the free 3.5 version) or gpt4all (which is a bit more complicated to set up).